ragley/Ragleys-STR/README.md

 4. Extract the "Presets for grass collisons" archive in your Game Files Folder where MO2 is located.
 5. Enter the folder and select a preset.
 I believe 5 is the most movement and 1 is the least, but I am unsure.
 I just use 5.
 6. That should install The Truth ENB Preset.
 Unless you have another installation game modifying your skyrim base game with an ENB etc. or you want to change ENB Presets, you wont have to repeat these steps.
-7. For a warmer ENB, you can use SHIFT+ENTER to open the ENB menu and edit the enbbloom.fx and enbeffect.fx sections to match these respectively:
+7. For a warmer ENB Preset, you can use mine, which will be availible on the discord.
-   - [LINK TO ENB BLOOM SETTINGS]
-   - [LINK TO ENB FX SETTINGS]

 ## BethINI Configuration
 I have included Bethini to allow for easy customization of .ini files.
 Before launching any executables from MO2, you should run BethINI.